israelcamp/israelcamp.github.io/_posts/2025-08-16-surveillance.markdown

   http.ListenAndServe(":8090", nil)
 }
 ```
 The config is read from an **YAML** file that contains variables like the ESP32-CAM url.
-The `keepSavingFrame` function allows saving the last frame if a person was detected and the `FetchFrameLoop` is responsible for retrieving the newest frame from ESP32-CAM and saving it to the `frame` variable.
+The `keepSavingFrame` function allows saving the last frame if a person was detected and the `FetchFrameLoop` is responsible for retrieving the newest frame from ESP32-CAM and saving it to the `frame` variable.<br><br>

 ## AI Process

 After browsing around some models and methods to run a computer vision model, I haved decided to use **yolov4-tiny** with **opencv** in **Python**.
 I thought about using C++ or maybe even Go directly, but the setup was not as easy and I found that the chosen combination still provides good performance at a reasonable speed.
-I am processing 4 images per second, this felt enough for my purposes.
+I am processing 4 images per second, this felt enough for my purposes.<br><br>

 The main python script simply starts an infinite loops that keeps calling `/b64capture` endpoint to fetch the latest frame already encoded in base64, this made also easier to decode the image and feed to the model loaded with **opencv**.
 The model detects a number of classes, including person, dog, laptop and so on.
 Every detected class along with is bouding box will be shown in the image, however we only keep track of persons detected.
-The new image and the information of person detectition are sent to the `/aiupload` endpoint, then after a small interval we start the process again.
+The new image and the information of person detectition are sent to the `/aiupload` endpoint, then after a small interval we start the process again.<br><br>

-This separates the AI process from the main the server, allowing to run them in separate machines if needed and swapping the model without downsides to the server.
+This separates the AI process from the main the server, allowing to run them in separate machines if needed and swapping the model without downsides to the server.<br><br>

 ## Deploying